amylour/irish_wildlife_matchup/README.md

 ### **Primary Goal**

-Irish Wildlife MatchUp is an online memory card game styled with my own artwork of Irish flora and fauna.
-It is suitable for all ages with two gameboard sizes available.
+Irish Wildlife MatchUp is an online memory card game styled with my own artwork of Irish animals.
+It is suitable for all ages.
 The game has a Light/Dark mode with the design changing to reflect this.
-Sounds of nature also play with an option for the user to mute the game.
+An audio track of nature also plays with an option for the user to mute/unmute the sounds.

 ### **Visitor Goals**

-Irish Wildlife MatchUp has been designed to be eaily accessible and fun for all ages.
+Irish Wildlife MatchUp has been designed to be easily accessible and fun for all ages.
 It is a grid style card game that allows the user to flip two cards at a time in order to match them; testing their memory skills.
-The combination of artwork, music and nature sounds seek to bring the user into the wild environment as they play the game.
+The combination of artwork and nature sounds seek to bring the user into the wild environment as they play the game.
 Design and styling will be responsive to different media screen sizes and the user will have control over the aesthetic and the sounds played.
 A timer and moves counter will inform the user of their progress.

 ### **First Time Visitor**

   - A user can learn the game rules via a modal window.
-  - A user can start the game via a start button.
+  - A user can start the game via a start 'Tick' button.
-  - A user can enter their name to personalise the game screen and record their score.
+  - A user can enter their name to personalise the game screen and record their score, this is optional.
-  - A user can decide which size gameboard they would prefer to play with, controlling the level of difficulty.
   - A user can toggle the display to Light/Dark mode.
   - A user can expect the timer and moves counter to start once they've click the first card.
-  - A user can control the game music.
+  - A user can control the game sounds.
   - A user can click the cards to turn them over and play the game.
   - A user can see their progress via a timer and moves counter.
   - A user can reset the game via a reset button.